Curry Plant | A Fragrant Symbol of Eternity in the Ancient Mediterranean World

 - Blooming season: June to August

-Today, it is a staple in naturalistic and dry gardens across the continent.
+Today, it remains a staple in natural and dry gardens.

 Sunlight

 Prefers full sun.
-Lack of sunlight may weaken the scent and dull the leaf color.
+Lack of sunlight weakens the fragrance and dulls the leaf color.

 Watering